sundeepbassi/djangopetblog/README.md

 Mike and I checked out the best colour tools to compare and contrast the colour scheme for the blog [creativebloq Best colour tools for web designers](https://www.creativebloq.com/advice/the-best-colour-tools-for-web-designers) and [Huesnap](https://www.huesnap.com/).

+The information about the fun facts about cats was taken from Purina [Purina](https://www.purina.co.uk/articles/cats/behaviour/common-questions/fun-facts-about-cats)

 ### Acknowledgments